-You will get more support
+You will get more support in this pregnancy

 Coping with anxiety during pregnancy after loss

-Tips from other parents and experts
+Tips from parents and experts

 - Write down any questions you might have whenever they come to you.
 Take these questions to appointments and note down the answers.

 - Try writing about how you’re feeling in a diary or letters.
-Lots of parents use this method to get their worries and fears out so they can start to work through them.
+Lots of parents use this to get their worries and fears out so they can start to work through them.

 - Get support from your midwife to write your birth plan.
 You may be able to get extra support during birth and afterwards.